daniel-hain/CALDISS_WS_exploratory_analysis/README.md

 [MIT Startup Cartography Project](https://www.startupmaps.us/home): Initiative by Scott Stern (MIT) using Machine Leaning for real-time forecast of entrepreneurial activity and quality.

+Fresh aplication paper, mapping the "Innovation Systems" research field.
+Gives a good intro in methodology, also maps the whole IS field (might be handy for you):
-Paper: Rakas, M and Hain, D.S. (under review).
-"The State of Innovation System Research: What Happens Beneath The Surface? – A Bibliometric Network Analysis" [--> Available open access here](https://raw.githack.com/daniel-hain/transitions_bibliometrics_2019/master/docs/The_Development_of_Innovation_System_Research_R_R1.pdf) $\rightarrow$ Freshp aplication paper by Daniel, mapping the "Innovation Systems" research field.
-Gives a good intro in methodology, also maps the whole IS field (might be handy for you)
+Rakas, M and Hain, D.S. (under review).
+"The State of Innovation System Research: What Happens Beneath The Surface? – A Bibliometric Network Analysis" [--> Available open access here](https://raw.githack.com/daniel-hain/transitions_bibliometrics_2019/master/docs/The_Development_of_Innovation_System_Research_R_R1.pdf)

 ## Courses